 Goshiki Numa is another must-visit which is comprised of a cluster of ponds and lakes situated in Mount Bandai.
 The color of each pond is slightly different, and occasionally changes based on the climate and season.
 Please visit the article below to find out more about Fukushima!

-Iwate – 岩手
+Highlights of Iwate – 岩手

 Iwate is the second largest prefecture in Japan following Hokkaido, and shares the border with Miyagi prefecture to the south.
 It also faces the Pacific Ocean, and received a tremendous damage by the disastrous tsunami and the earthquake in 2011.
 Although the entire prefecture is designated as a heavy snowfall area, the amount of snow they have annually varies depending on each area.